AbdelrahmanMohammad04/pngAbe/README.md

-# pngAbe - Steganography Tool for PNG Images
+# pngAbe - Message Encoder/Decoder Tool for PNG Images

 **pngAbe** allows you to secretly encode messages into PNG files by embedding data in custom PNG chunks.